Enterprise AI Agent Infrastructure Compared

 Best for: Data teams using Snowflake who want natural language access to databases and documents.

-Context Layer vs RAG vs Agent Memory: Key Differences
+Context Layer vs RAG vs Agent Memory vs Enterprise Search: Key Differences

 A context layer like Naboo operates at a different level: it unifies code, tickets, PRs, docs, and communications into a single understanding of how systems work, who owns what, and what the agent is trying to accomplish.
 The goal is not information retrieval but execution-ready context that enables agents to take precise action.

 In practice, many enterprise teams use multiple layers together.
-A context layer provides the operational understanding, while RAG handles document search and agent memory maintains session continuity.
+A reasoning layer provides the structured chain of decisions agents need to act, while RAG handles free-form document search, enterprise search covers horizontal SaaS content, and agent memory maintains session continuity.

 How to Choose the Right Platform